-- 1. The ballpoint passes a Go/No-Go test as described in Chapter 6, and is still properly crimped to the Drive Cable - 2.
+- 1. The ballpoint passes a Go/No-Go test as described in chapter 6, and is still properly crimped to the Drive Cable. - 2.
 There is no damage or excessive wear to the Drive Cable or Ballpoint whatsoever. - 3.
 The Winding Mechanism Coupling is not damaged or severely worn and can be properly attached to the Isotope Projector after connecting the Ballpoint to the Source Assembly Female Connector. - 4.
-The Drive Hoses have no permanent bend, cut, dent or damage. - 5.
+The Drive Hoses have no permanent bends, cuts, dents or damage. - 5.
 The Drive Cable does not slip over the Gear. - 6.
-The Drive Cable moves freely through the Drive Hoses when winding. - 7.
-Presence of Protective Plug fixed to the Winding Mechanism.
+The Drive Cable moves freely through the Drive Hoses when winding.

-IMPORTANT: This equipment must not be used under any circumstances if all of the above criteria are not met.
+This equipment must not be used under any circumstances if all of the above criteria are not met.
 It must be taken out of service and sent back to the manufacturer or authorized service agent for the necessary maintenance / repairs to be done.
-It is prohibited to use defective equipment, which could lead to an accident, incident or loss.
+It is prohibited to use defective equipment which could lead to an accident, incident or loss.

-4. OPERATING INSTRUCTIONS
+4. Operating Instructions